mariajvieira/feup-fsi/LOGBOOK4.md

 $ ./a.out > file2
 $ diff file file2
 ```
-- After run and compile the code again, another file was created and we concluded that the output from both files is the same, showing that the environment variables are consistent across both processes.
+- After running and compiling the code again, another file was created and we concluded that the output from both files is the same, showing that the environment variables are consistent across both processes.
 This indicates that both the parent and child processes share the same environment variables at the time of the child's creation.

 ###  Task 3
 - We compiled the ```myenv.c``` program using the command: